 Breast Cancer-Targeted Exosome Modification Service

 Exosomes can not only be used as carriers to load drugs but also can be modified to construct targeted exosomes to enhance their affinity to target cells and reduce their affinity to normal tissue cells, thereby enhancing efficacy and reducing adverse reactions.
-There are two main methods for displaying targeting peptides on the surface of exosome membranes.
+Two primary methods exist for displaying targeting peptides on exosome membranes:

-• Fusion expression of BC-targeting peptides with exosomal membrane proteins (such as lysosomal-associated membrane protein 2) by transforming donor cells.
+• Fusion Expression: This involves genetically engineering donor cells to express BC-targeting peptides fused with exosomal membrane proteins, such as lysosomal-associated membrane protein 2.

-• Construction of BC-targeting peptides linked to lipid molecules.
-Co-incubation to insert lipid groups into the exosomal phospholipid bilayer.
+• Lipid-Conjugated Peptides: BC-targeting peptides are linked to lipid molecules and then incorporated into the exosomal phospholipid bilayer through co-incubation.

 A large number of literatures have proved that exosomes modified with BC cell-targeting peptides can efficiently target BC cells in vitro and in vivo, and can be used to deliver drugs that can inhibit the proliferation of BC cells, such as doxorubicin, siRNA, etc., thereby inhibiting tumors grow.
 Therefore, engineered exosomes targeting BC have great potential value for clinical application.

 Tumor-targeting process of the iRGD peptide.
-(Zuo, et al., 2019)Fig.1 The key steps in the tumor-targeting process of the iRGD peptide.1,2
+(Zuo, 2019)Fig.1 The key steps in the tumor-targeting process of the iRGD peptide.1,2

 Creative Biolabs can provide including but not limited to the following BC-targeting peptides that have been verified by literature and can be constructed on exosomes.